joseferben/joseferben.com/content/posts/schablone_a_lightweight_alternative_to_cookiecutter_django.md

 draft = false
 +++

+I am happy to announce [Schablone](<https://github.com/joseferben/schablone>).
 Schablone is a minimal boilerplate project for Django with strong opinions and little options for customization.

 <!--more-->

-I am happy to announce [Schablone](<https://github.com/joseferben/schablone>).
-It is a [cookiecutter](<https://github.com/cookiecutter/cookiecutter>) project that is heavily inspired by the famous [django-cookiecutter](<https://github.com/cookiecutter/cookiecutter-django>).
+Schablone is a [cookiecutter](<https://github.com/cookiecutter/cookiecutter>) project that is heavily inspired by the famous [django-cookiecutter](<https://github.com/cookiecutter/cookiecutter-django>).

 Schablone makes some pretty strong assumptions.
 It will speed up your app creation if you agree with them.
 I won't go into details in this post because the project's README.md does that already.